The Reporting Policy is guided by and committed to the following principles:

 Y13 – twice a year issued in October and March

 In Y7-9 a current attainment grade is given based on an assessment.
-They also provide an attitude to learning grade and these are awarded on a 1-4 scale for attitude, organisation and deadlines, and participation.
+They also provide an attitude to learning grade and these are awarded as Excellent, Good, Variable or Unsatisfactory.
 They include a comment on how the student is doing, progress being made or an area of strength and provide a target for improvement.
 The Head of Year and Deputy Head review the data and act upon them as appropriate.

 In Y10-11 the MidYIS predicted grade and school target grade are shown, along with a current attainment grade based on a range of evidence, including classwork, homework and tests.
-These are colour coded (red, amber, green) based on attainment relative to prediction based on MidYIS.
-They also provide an attitude to learning grade and these are awarded on a 1-4 scale for attitude, organisation and deadlines, and participation.
+These give an indication of performance based on attainment relative to prediction based on MidYIS.
+They also provide an attitude to learning grade and these are awarded as Excellent, Good, Variable or Unsatisfactory.
 The Head of Year and Deputy Head review the data and act upon them as appropriate.

 Y12-13 monitoring cards detail the ALIS prediction, school target grade and working at grade based on a range of evidence, including classwork, homework and tests.
 This is shown as a flight path.
-The Head of Year and Director of Sixth Form review the data and act upon them as appropriate.
+The Head of Year and Deputy Head review the data and act upon them as appropriate.

-The Headmistress, Deputy Head or Director of Sixth Form reads every monitoring card.
+The Head, Deputy Head or Heads of Year in the Sixth Form reads every monitoring card.

 A paper copy is issued to parents/carers and an electronic copy is also available via Firefly.

 Twice a year, each pupil in years 7-11 is given time with her Form Tutor twice a year to discuss progress and set SMART targets.
 These follow the receipt of reports or monitoring cards.
-There are pages in pupils’ planners to record the targets.
+Pupils record their targets on OneNote and are available throughout their time in school.

 Consultation evenings are held once a year for years 7-13 and provide an opportunity for staff to give a “verbal” report on pupils' progress.
 In years 7 to 13, pupils are invited to accompany their parents/carers.